 Artists and organizations may submit one proposal per deadline and may receive no more than one Creative Work Fund grant every three years.
 For 2023 consideration, artists and organizations that received Creative Work Fund grants in September 2020, October 2021, and November 2022 are ineligible.

 Past Creative Work Fund grant recipients also must have finished their projects and had their final reports approved before submitting new letters of inquiry.

 - Commissions of new works by artists in which the applicant organization and artists are not collaboratively engaged in the making of those works

-- Projects in which the lead artists and collaborating organization are not based in the eligible counties or those with multiple artists, most of whom are based outside of the 11 counties
+- Projects in which the lead artists and collaborating organization are not based in the eligible counties or those with multiple artists, most of whom are based outside of the 10 counties

 - Projects that do not feature the artist(s) centrally as demonstrated by the project descriptions and budget allocations

-- Projects from lead artists or organizations that were awarded Creative Work Fund grants in October 2011, June 2012, or October 2013
+- Projects from lead artists or organizations that were awarded Creative Work Fund grants in 2020, 2021, or 2022

-- Projects from artists or organizations that have not completed projects and final reports for previously awarded Creative Work Fund projects
+- Projects from artists or organizations that have not completed projects and final reports for previously awarded Creative Work Fund projects.